Last Updated: March 2026

 Passport.
 Must be valid for at least 3 months beyond your planned departure from the Schengen Area.
 Must have at least 2 blank pages.
 Must have been issued within the last 10 years.

 Two passport-sized photos.
 Recent (taken within the last 6 months), white background, 35mm × 45mm.
-Specific requirements vary slightly by country — check your embassy’s guidelines.
+Check your embassy’s specific guidelines.

 Accommodation proof.
-Hotel bookings, Airbnb confirmations, or a letter of invitation from a host (with their ID and proof of address).
+Hotel bookings, Airbnb confirmations, or a letter of invitation from a host.
 Must cover your entire stay.

 Proof of financial means.
-Bank statements from the last 3–6 months showing sufficient funds for your trip.
-The threshold varies by country but generally ranges from €50–€100 per day of your stay.
-Some embassies also accept employment letters confirming salary, sponsorship letters, or scholarship documents.
+Bank statements from the last 3–6 months showing sufficient funds.
+Generally €50–€100 per day of your stay.

 Cover letter.
 A brief letter explaining the purpose of your trip, your itinerary, and why you’ll return to your home country.
-Not always explicitly required, but strongly recommended — it gives the consular officer context.
+Not always explicitly required, but strongly recommended.

 Depending on Your Situation